Sam-Varghese/Notes/Networking/Networking_Notes.md

 * Install and update **Antivirus** software.
 * Dont download or open email from any unknown sender.
 * Dont click on link in email which is from unknown sources.
+* Disconnect the internet , if you are anyway.
+* Disable cookies , if possible.